 Because of this, you must always tell your doctor that you are trying to get pregnant and double check with him/her if the drug they want to prescribe is safe for fertility.
-If its not get well first before trying to conceive or look into natural alternatives to treat your condition.
+If it’s not, get well first before trying to conceive or look into natural alternatives to treat your condition.
 You need to be in the best health at the time of conception for the best outcome for you and your baby.

 9 Drugs Which Affect Your Fertility